 Step 2: Apply Shaving Cream

-That being said, using the shaving brush is probably the best technique overall, because it puts the lather all around each hair.
-It also may aid in moving your hair slightly away from your face, which makes the shave easier.
-Once you’ve got the shaving cream or a lather on your face, it’s time to actually shave.
+Using the shaving brush is probably the best technique overall because it puts the lather all around each hair.
+It also may aid in moving your hair slightly away from your face, which makes the shave easier and will prevent cuts, nicks, and ingrown hairs.

 Step 3: Begin Shaving, With the Grain